udacity/CarND-Term1-Starter-Kit/windows.md

 ## Step 2

-This step ensures docker is installed properly on your computer.
+This step ensures Docker is installed properly on your computer.

-Launch `Windows PowerShell` and type the following at the prompt to download and launch the `hello-world` docker container (https://hub.docker.com/_/hello-world/):
+Launch `Windows PowerShell` and type the following at the prompt to download and launch the `hello-world` Docker container (https://hub.docker.com/_/hello-world/):

 ```
 $ docker run hello-world